 What About the Diaphragm?

 The diaphragm is part of the respiratory system, too, but it doesn’t directly connect to the lungs.
-It’s a muscle in the bottom of your rib cage that controls every breath you take in and let out.
+The diaphragm is a muscle in the bottom of your rib cage that controls every breath you take in and let out.
 When you breathe in, the diaphragm tightens and moves down so there is room for your lungs to expand to hold the air.
-Other muscles between the ribs also help make more room in the chest for the air.
+Other muscles between the ribs also help make more room in your chest for the air.
 Your diaphragm also helps when it’s time to exhale.
 When the diaphragm relaxes and moves up into the chest, the rib muscles relax to make the chest area smaller so you can breathe out completely.

 - Respiratory System Diagram